dw012800/jobs/README.md

 - Your proposal will be reviewed by the instructor team who will communicate feedback with you directly.

 ## How to Submit Your Project
-Your project is due on **Saturday September 23rd at 10 AM EST**.
+Your project is due on **Saturday April 20th at 10 AM EST**.
 You will present your project and show your code to classmates and instructors.

 :heavy_check_mark: Submit your project by adding an issue using the [**Project Submission** issue template](https://git.generalassemb.ly/seirfx-foxglove/project_2/issues/new?assignees=&labels=&template=project_submission.md&title=Your+Name).